This is the Airbnb pitch deck to raise their $600k seed round.

 I don’t like it, but it is ok.
 Never ‘label’ slides.
 Joe is basically filling out a Sequoia-like flow template.

 Your heading should make the point of any slide.
 ‘Market is validated by impressive demand in tangential startups‘ or something as an example.
 Don’t let investors think.
 Thinking is bad.
 Do the thinking for them.
 Tell them what to think.
 Frame it.

 Referencing tangential competitors is fab.
-Showing numbers is brill.
-You could ideally add a sub bullet point explaining a bit more and providing context (such as why they are not doing the same thing).
+Showing numbers is brilliant.
+You could ideally add a sub-bullet point explaining a bit more and providing context (such as why they are not doing the same thing).